instantOS/instantOS/README.md

-instantOS will be a distro based on manjaro, but as of now, the components that are already functional can be installed on top of an existing install of either arch, manjaro or ubuntu
+instantOS will be a distro based on manjaro, but as of now, the components that are already functional can be installed on top of an existing install of either arch or manjaro.

 ### Installation on top of an existing distro-install
 #### WARNING THIS WILL OVERRIDE ANY EXISTING CONFIGURATION